MicrosoftDocs/windows-itpro-docs/windows/deployment/upgrade/windows-10-upgrade-paths.md

 This topic provides a summary of available upgrade paths to Windows 10.
 You can upgrade to Windows 10 from Windows 7 or a later operating system.
 This includes upgrading from one release of Windows 10 to later release of Windows 10.
 Migrating from one edition of Windows 10 to a different edition of the same release is also supported.
 For more information about migrating to a different edition of Windows 10, see [Windows 10 edition upgrade](windows-10-edition-upgrades.md).

+>**Windows 10 LTSC/LTSB**: Due to [naming changes](https://docs.microsoft.com/en-us/windows/deployment/update/waas-overview#naming-changes), product versions that display Windows 10 LTSB will be replaced with Windows 10 LTSC in subsequent feature updates.
+The term LTSC is used here to refer to all long term servicing versions.

->**Windows 10 LTSB**: The upgrade paths displayed below do not apply to Windows 10 LTSB.
-In-place upgrade from Windows 7 or Windows 8.1 to Windows 10 LTSB is not supported.
-(Note that Windows 10 LTSB 2015 did not block this upgrade path.
-This was corrected in the Windows 10 LTSB 2016 release, which will now only allow data-only and clean install options.)
+>In-place upgrade from Windows 7, Windows 8.1, or Windows 10 semi-annual channel to Windows 10 LTSC is not supported.  **Note**: Windows 10 LTSC 2015 did not block this upgrade path.
+This was corrected in the Windows 10 LTSC 2016 release, which will now only allow data-only and clean install options.
+You can upgrade from Windows 10 LTSC to Windows 10 semi-annual channel, provided that you upgrade to a newer build version.

 >**Windows N/KN**: Windows "N" and "KN" SKUs follow the same upgrade paths shown below.
 If the pre-upgrade and post-upgrade editions are not the same type (e.g. Windows 8.1 Pro N to Windows 10 Pro), personal data will be kept but applications and settings will be removed during the upgrade process.